enasequence/read_docs/faq/runs.rst

 Submitted files content has not been validated.
 There are two possible reasons for this happening:

 - There was a delay during the processing of your run files causing the error to be reported
-- The content of the read file submission does not meet our validation standard
+- The content of the read file submission does not meet our validation standard (e.g. empty file with zero reads)

 The Solution